A DVR system can function without audio recording, but video recording is essential for it to be considered a Digital Video Recorder (DVR).

 With its combined high performance, usability and affordability, the H.264 Standalone DVR is tailored specifically to meet the demands of your video surveillance.
 Utilizing the advanced H.264 compression technology, it ensures efficient data transmission and high-quality video at a much lower bit rate.
 Equipped with other key features such as enhanced GUI and mouse support, EMAP and DDNS support, 3G Mobile Phone Viewing, TV out support, multi-streaming and flexibility for integration, it is the ideal choice for medium to large-scale or growing systems.

-The Wall-Mount H.264 Standalone DVR
+The Wall-Mount H.264 Standalone DVR The Desktop H.264 Standalone DVR

 Key Features:

-Utilizes an advanced high-compression H.264 algorithm for efficient video recording and management system.
-Supporting video resolution up to D1, the highly efficient H.264 video compression format drastically reduces bandwidth and storage requirements without compromising image quality.
+H.264 Video Compression Technology Utilizes an advanced high-compression H.264 algorithm for efficient video recording and management system.
+Supporting video resolution up to D1, the highly efficient H.264 video compression format drastically reduces bandwidth and storage requirements without compromising image quality. • Longer Recording Time.
+With high image quality and small file size, the SH Series provide longer recording duration and thus reduces storage cost. • Efficient Data Transmission.
+Compared with conventional DVRs, the SH series provide faster network transmission with better video quality via internet.

 * The diagram shows that MPEG-4 requires approximately one-third of the bandwidth used by JPEG and H.264 requires just one-fifth.
 That’s almost a 40% saving between standard MPEG-4 and H.264.